mabellag/ChestXSim/README.md

 - **Extensible projection engine wrapper interface** — unified abstraction layer for adding new projection or reconstruction operators and geometries; includes a concrete implementation using the ASTRA Toolbox adapted to DCT geometry.

-- **GPU acceleration** — CuPy support and CUDA-accelerated projectors through the ASTRA Toolbox.
+- **GPU acceleration** — CuPy support for array opearions and CUDA-accelerated projectors through the ASTRA Toolbox.

 - **Flexible usage** — accessible via both the Python API and command-line interface.